jsenv/jsenv-server/docs/serve-file.md

 `headers` parameter is an object representing http request headers.
 This parameter is optional with a default value of `{}`.

 Two header might be checked in this optionnal object: `if-modified-since` and `if-none-match`.
-They will be checked according to `cacheStrategy` below.
+They will be checked according to `etagEnabled` and `mtimeEnabled` parameters.

-## cacheStrategy

-`cacheStrategy` parameter is a string controlling if server check `headers` parameter and add headers for cache in response.
-This parameter is optional with a default value of `"etag"`.

-When `"mtime"`: response will contain `"last-modified"` header<br />
-When `"etag"`: response will contain `"etag"` header<br />
-When `"none"`: response will contain `"cache-control": "no-store"` header<br />

 ## contentTypeMap

-`contentTypeMap` parameteris is an object used to get content type from an url.
+`contentTypeMap` parameter is an object used to get content type from an url.
 This parameter is optional with a default value coming from [src/jsenvContentTypeMap.js](../src/jsenvContentTypeMap.js).

 You can extend `contentTypeMap` to add or replace contentTypes mapping like this: